rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ~~~~
 {: title="subscriptions container Tree Diagram" #SubscriptionYangTree }

-An overview of the behaviour for configured subscriptions is specified in {{configured-subscriptions}}, with further details specified in the ietf-yp-lite-config YANG module.
+An overview of the behavior for configured subscriptions is specified in {{configured-subscriptions}}, with further details specified in the ietf-yp-lite-config YANG module.

 ## ietf-yp-lite-config YANG tree {#yp-lite-config-tree}